Email this link to a friend.

 - Trophectoderm (TE) Quality.

-- Cavity is very small or fills less than half the embryo's volume.
+- The cavity is very small or fills less than half the embryo's volume.

 - The grade for Cavity in Early Blastocysts will be 1.